Biden says he would be willing to use force to defend Taiwan against China | Politics

 "We agree with a one-China policy.
 We've signed on to it and all the intended agreements made from there.
 But the idea that, that it (Taiwan) can be taken by force, just taken by force, is just not, is just not appropriate," he said.
 Biden added it was his expectation that such an event would not happen or be attempted.

 But the comment was likely to be closely watched in a region worried about China's rising influence.
-China has been a key topic for Biden on his inaugural trip to Asia. https://www.reuters.com/world/china/biden-visits-japan-south-korea-carrying-warning-china-2022-05-19/ A White House official later said there was no change in policy towards Taiwan.
+China has been a key topic for Biden on his inaugural trip to Asia. https://www.reuters.com/world/china/biden-visits-japan-south-korea-carrying-warning-china-2022-05-19/ A White House official later said there was no change in policy toward Taiwan, a point reiterated by Defense Secretary Lloyd Austin at a Pentagon briefing.

+"As the president said, our 'one China' policy has not changed," Austin said.
+He said Biden had stressed the U.S. commitment under the Taiwan Relations Act "to help provide Taiwan the means to defend itself."
+China considers the democratic island its territory, under its "one China" principle, and says it is the most sensitive and important issue in its relationship with Washington.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)